mattfff/chimplate/readme.md

-I've found myself doing a lot of template editing for clients lately, and though Mailchimp's excellent in-browser editing tools make it easy to get up and running, they don't provide any of the tools required for managing a large number of with lots of common elements, managing revisions, etc, etc.
+I've found myself doing a lot of template editing for clients lately, and though Mailchimp's excellent in-browser editing tools make it easy to get up and running, they don't provide any of the tools required for managing a large number of templates with lots of common elements, managing revisions, etc, etc.

 There are tons of tools available to make this process easier, chiefly